 Step 1: Check if your data has been migrated correctly

-There is one thing you should be aware of if you’re new to Shopify, that is there aren’t categories and subcategories here.
+There is one thing you should be aware of if you’re new to Shopify, which is there aren’t categories and subcategories here.
 Instead, you will have collections and product tags.
 As a result, data in categories and subcategories on your Source store will be moved to corresponding collections and tags on Shopify.

 Note: In case you want to transfer product reviews over too, please follow these additional steps to import reviews to Shopify: